iptv-org/iptv/CONTRIBUTING.md

 First of all, make sure that the desired stream has the correct ID.
 A full list of all supported channels and their corresponding IDs can be found on [iptv-org.github.io](https://iptv-org.github.io/).
 To change the stream ID of any link in the playlist, just fill out this [form](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=streams%3Aedit&projects=&template=2_streams_edit.yml&title=Edit%3A+).

-If, however, you have found an error in the database itself, please refer to: [How to edit channel description?](https://github.com/iptv-org/database/blob/master/CONTRIBUTING.md#how-to-edit-channel-description)
+If, however, you have found an error in the database itself, please refer to: [How to edit a database entry?](https://github.com/iptv-org/database/blob/master/CONTRIBUTING.md#how-to-edit-a-database-entry)

 ### Reporting of broken streams